These policies are for the benefit and safety of all patrons:

 INTELLECTUAL FREEDOM STATEMENT

 The library has a responsibility to serve all segments of the community.
 Materials useful to some may be objectionable to others.
 Selections are based solely on the merits of the work in relation to building the collections and to serving the interests of readers.
 The library attempts to represent all sides of controversial issues.
-Its function is to provide information, not to advocate specific points of view.
+Its function is to provide information, not to advocate, or limit access to, specific points of view.

 Responsibility for what children read rests with the children’s parents and/or legal guardians.
-Selections will not be inhibited by the possibility that controversial books may come into the children’s possession though items are catalogued and shelved appropriately according to content.
+Materials are cataloged and housed, or in the case of electronic resources categorized, generally in age-appropriate collections.
+Library staff always are available to guide children and parents/guardians to books and other resources that are in keeping with parents/guardians’ individual values.
+Selections will not be inhibited by the possibility that controversial materials may come into the children’s possession though items are catalogued and shelved, or categorized, appropriately according to content.

 In its selection of materials, the library subscribes to the American Library Association’s Freedom to Read Statement and to the Library Bill of Rights.